szymor/soulfu/README.md

 Having said that, I need to say that any help is really appreciated.
 Programmers, level designers, 2D/3D artists, translators, testers, etc. If you do not know where to start, just ask...

+If you want to talk about development of SoulFu, you can reach me out at #soulfu:matrix.org ([click to join Matrix](https://matrix.to/#/#soulfu:matrix.org)).

 ## Building the game
 Clone the repository:
 ```